JCHAVEROT/bachelor-thesis/README.md

 I did my bachelor's thesis at EPFL in Switzerland under the supervision of Dr. Mathieu Salzmann.

-Advisors: Andrew Price & Chen Zhao
+Advisors: Dr. Andrew Price & PhD.
+Chen Zhao

 Dates: 19.09.2023 to 26.01.2024